Something That Will Not Let Go

 June looked at the sorry-ass, scrawny little man who used to terrify her and this time she answered.

 “You mean like locking me in the room every time you got drunk and got pissed at me?”

 “You were a fucking ornery-ass little bitch, I tried to teach you manners.
 I tried bein’ nice but even as a little girl you fought me every step of the way.”

 A huge guffaw burst from June, almost making her choke on her beer.
 “You!
 Teaching me manners?
 You’re the biggest fuckin’, nastiest piece of shit I know.
 Learnin’ manners from you would be like learnin’ manners from a rabid raccoon!”

 “You fuckin’ little slut,” he spat back at her.
 “I’m still yer daddy an you cain’t talk to me like that.
 Not while yer stayin’ in my house.”

 A lot of emotions swam across her face.
 Fury for the years of abuse, hatred of this nasty, ugly, sick waste-of-skin.
 But he had a point, she had nowhere else to go now.
 With her lips trembling against the lie, she said “Sorry Poppa” and turned away to try to keep her fury in check.

 “I never did nothin’ to you that you didn’t ask for or deserve.
 You were an ornery little cuss and a little slut.
 When your Momma died of the cancer, you threw yourself at me.”

-June whirled around back at Lester, taking a step towards him, making him teeter back.
-“I was eight-fucking-years old and I hated it every time you raped me.”
+June whirled back around at Lester, taking a step towards him, making him teeter back.
+“I was eight-fuckin’-years old and I hated it every time you raped me.”